moszat/zabbix-apt-template/README.md

     cp apt.conf /etc/zabbix/zabbix_agent2.d/plugins.d/
     systemctl restart zabbix-agent2

-Maybe on slow systems the Updates/Security updates items can return with timeout error.
-Please test running time of /usr/lib/update-notifier/apt-check, if the default 3 second is not enough, increase the value of timeout in the configuration of Zabbix agent:
+Maybe on systems with slow I/O the Updates/Security updates items can return with timeout error.
+If the default 3 second is not enough, increase the value of Timeout in the configuration of Zabbix agent:

     ### Option: Timeout
     #	Spend no more than Timeout seconds on processing